lee-mccarthy/weather_data_gatherer/README.md

 # weather_data_gatherer

-A tool for gathering weather forecast data from the NDFD RESTful API.
+A tool for gathering weather forecast data from the [NDFD REST API](https://graphical.weather.gov/xml/rest.php).

 The file 'ndfd_xml_client.py' is for general use, but the rest of this repo was
 made for a specific client.
 Logan McCarthy uses this repo to gather data for